Deformation of Dyonic Black Holes and Vacuum Geometries in Four Dimensional N=1 Supergravity: Dyonic Black Holes and Their Vacuum Structure

-is called the effective vacuum manifold. \end{MVeff} It is important to notice that the points $p_h \ne \hat{p}_0$ where $\hat{p}_0$ is given by (\ref{Mvacdef}) and thus,$p_h$ are not the critical points of the scalar potential (\ref{V01}) and the black hole potential (\ref{VBH}).\\ We have then
+is called the effective vacuum structure. \end{MVeff} It is important to notice that in general the points $p_h \ne \hat{p}_0$ where $\hat{p}_0$ is given by (\ref{Mvacdef}) and thus, $p_h$ are not the critical points of the scalar potential $V(\tau)$ and the black hole potential $V_{\mathrm{BH}}$.\\ We have then